 Other Centers and Institutes are either housed in the Economics Department or draw significant leadership from our faculty ranks.

-Department Chair Patrick Bayer leads a group of young professors who are thriving in the collegial and innovative culture at Duke.
-In the video below, listen to Pat discuss his research on the economic benefits of neighbor interaction.
+Professor Patrick Bayer leads a group of young professors who are thriving in the collegial and innovative culture at Duke.
+In the video below, listen to Bayer discuss his research on the economic benefits of neighbor interaction.